Graduate TechTrek will not be offered in the 2017-2018 school year

 A finalist for the MITX “Best Contribution to Innovation by a University” Award, TechTrek East provides additional non-credit outlets for high-impact field learning in tech, entrepreneurship, and venture finance.

-TechTrek Boston sessions are held nearly every Friday afternoon during the academic year and are organized by the BC IS Academy in conjunction with the BC IS Department (signup for notifications via: email@example.com).
+TechTrek Boston sessions are held nearly every Friday afternoon during the academic year and are organized by the BC IS Academy in conjunction with the BC IS Department and the Shea Center for Entrepreneurship (signup for notifications via: email@example.com).
 The City of Boston is regularly rated the “Most Innovative City in America", and through this program, students leverage BC’s geographic advantage to engage area firms and executives for master-class learning sessions.
 Visits are open to all BC undergrads and grad students.
 Visit participants are expected to research firms to maximize opportunities to engage in on-site Q&A with host firm executives, entrepreneurs, and venture partners.

 Photos from recent TechTrek Boston field visits